dynamsoft-docs/capture-vision-docs/parameters/reference/capture-vision-template/image-roi-processing-name-array.md

 # ImageROIProcessingNameArray

-Defines the collection of image ROI processing object names, used to refer to the `TargetROIDef` objects
+Parameter `ImageROIProcessingNameArray` defines the collection of image ROI processing object names, used to refer to the `TargetROIDef` objects

 ## Example